Rania22Mathlouthi/PulmoScan/README.md

   - Malignancy classification
   - Cancer staging

-PulmoScan uses public datasets such as `LIDC-IDRI`, `LUNA16`, and `NSCLC-Radiomics`, and is deployed through a user-friendly **Flask-based web interface** to assist radiologists with real-time diagnosis.
+PulmoScan uses public datasets such as `LIDC-IDRI`, `LUNA16`, and `NSCLC-Radiomics`, and is deployed through a user-friendly **Django-based web interface** to assist radiologists with real-time diagnosis.

 ---